 - Your $10,000 NC Landscape Contractor Surety Compliance Bond or Irrevocable Letter of Credit must remain continuously in force.
 You do not need to submit your bond with the renewal application because the Board has already received your bond with your original license application.
 However, if any changes have been made to your bond or letter of credit, send the original, signed and sealed document to our office within 30 days of the change.

-- Corporate Licenses: If your business operates as a corporation, limited liability corporation (LLC) or partnership, your business will be required to carry a corporate license for the business under which you operate.
+- Corporate Licenses: How do you operate or advertise?
+If you operate or advertise your business under another name rather than your personal name or if your business operates as a corporation, limited liability corporation (LLC) or partnership, your business will be required to carry a corporate license for the business under which you operate.
 If you are a sole proprietor operating under an assumed or designated trade name, a corporate license is required unless you have registered with your county Register of Deeds as a DBA (Doing Business As) and notified the NCLCLB office that you are doing business under a different name than how you are licensed.